blq/mochikit/doc/rst/MochiKit/HeapQ.rst

     Similar to ``sorted(chain(iterables))`` but returns an iterable, does not pull the data into memory all at once, and assumes that each of the input streams is already sorted (smallest to largest).

+:mochidef:`isHeap(lst[, cmp])`:

+    Test if the ``lst`` Array fulfills the heap invariant.

+    note: Observe that, in contrast to the default cmp in base heap functions, the compare fn must return true for equal elements also.